BrightspaceUI/core/components/list/README.md

 ### Events

-- `d2l-list-item-position-change`: dispatched when a draggable list item's position changes in the list
+- `d2l-list-item-position-change`: Dispatched when a draggable list item's position changes in the list.
+See [Event Details: d2l-list-item-position-change](#event-details%3A-d2l-list-item-position-change).

 ### Accessibility